-All traps (whether kill or restraining) shall be examined and determined to be free from imperfections and defects, and have adequate strength and rigidity to prevent, under normal use, breakage or permanent deformation that would cause performance to rapidly fall outside killing effectiveness, capture efficiency, target selectivity or user safety criteria.
+All traps (whether kill or restraining) should be examined and determined to be free from imperfections and defects, and have adequate strength and rigidity to prevent, under normal use, breakage or permanent deformation that would cause performance to rapidly fall outside killing effectiveness, capture efficiency, target selectivity or user safety criteria.
 This includes considerations of regular trap maintenance and replacement of worn trap components.

-If appropriate, the traps shall incorporate a means of securing them to their intended place of use so as to prevent removal by captured animals.
+If appropriate, the traps should incorporate a means of securing them to their intended place of use in order to prevent removal by captured animals.

-The trap material, as well as welding or bonding, shall comply with applicable international and/or national standards.
+The trap material, as well as welding or bonding, should comply with applicable international and/or national standards.

-Replacement parts shall meet the same specifications as the original parts.
+Replacement parts should meet the same specifications as the original parts.